 Each alternative will have different properties.
 Any column that is shown as white is an editable field.
 Columns in yellow are not editable from the alternative, but in some cases may be editable from other places in the model, such as the Flextables or Properties.

 The first column in any alternative editor contains a series of check boxes, which indicate the records that have been changed in this alternative.
 If the box is checked, the record on that line has been modified and the data is local, or specific, to this alternative.
 If the box is not checked, it means that the record on that line is inherited from its higher-level parent alternative.
 Inherited records are dynamic.
-If the record is changed in the parent, the change is reflected in the child.
+If the record is changed in the parent, the change is reflected in the child as well.
 The records on these rows reflect the corresponding values in the alternative's parent.

 The Calculation Options Manager allows you to create, view, and edit the calculation options available for your scenarios.
 The dialog box consists of a pane that displays calculation options created.
+Calculation options can be accessed through Home > Options or Analysis > Options.

 Note: The parent/child function is not used in for calculation options.
 New calculation options can be created by select the New icon.